MCAT Biology Question — Sweating

-a) body temperature regulation
+A. body temperature regulation

-b) plasma osmolarity
+B. plasma osmolarity regulation

-c) bodily salt balance
+C. bodily salt balance

-d) extracellular fluid levels
+D. maintaining extracellular fluid levels

-Explanation
+Click for Explanation

 Sweating through the skin primarily affects temperature regulation.
 Excessive sweating can dehydrate the body, but the body’s overall plasma osmolarity, salt levels, and extracellular fluid levels are tightly controlled.
 If these values changed a great deal, it would be harmful to the cells and tissues.
 Remember for the MCAT, osmolarity and blood pressure are regulated by the kidneys.
 Sweating is for temperature regulation.